Knowledge is the key to disease prevention

 Horses get WNV by being bitten by an infected mosquito; some horses do not show any signs and recover on their own, but in some horses the infection affects the central nervous system and causes signs including fever, weakness or paralysis of the hind limbs, impaired vision, lack of coordination, head pressing, convulsions, inability to swallow, and coma.

 This is a viral infection of the central nervous system, and although it is not common in horses, rabies can be transmitted to horses by the bite of an infected animal such as a skunk, raccoon, fox, dog or bat.
-Rabies can be transmitted to people.
+Rabies is fatal Rabies can be transmitted to people.
 We recommend that you check with your veterinarian regarding recommendations for rabies vaccination for your horse.

 This contagious respiratory disease is caused by a bacterial infection.
 Signs include a fever, thick, yellow, nasal discharge and swollen, abscessed lymph nodes under the jaws.
 The infection is spread by infected material from nasal discharge or abscesses contaminating stalls, feed troughs, pastures, etc. Young horses are the most susceptible to strangles.